dustinpfister/blog_posts/_posts/lodash_throttle.md

 };
 ```

+I then made an example using it where the rate at which the function is called goes up and down.

 ```js
 // using it in a loop
 var i = 0, iMax = 50, per, bias, rate = 0;